Is ‘local’ the antidote to ‘too much world’?

 Local news is the clearest proof of this.

-UK audiences won't subscribe to national outlets en masse — but they will contribute £4 a month on average to support a local independent newsroom that covers their street, their school, their council (Public Interest News Foundation).
-The UK government recently announced up to £12m in public funding for local media — framed by DCMS (the Department for Digital, Culture, Media & Sport) as the first major action plan to support local journalism in a generation, responding to the spread of 'news deserts' across the country, as well as the rise of problematic news outlets and the loss of any central source of validated truth.
+The UK gov’t recently announced £12m in public funding for local media - framed by DCMS (the Department for Digital, Culture, Media & Sport) as the first major action plan to support local journalism in a generation, responding to the spread of 'news deserts' across the country, as well as the rise of more problematic news outlets and the loss of any central source of validated truth.

 What this means for us